i40sys/iotgw/README.md

 - Composecraft
 - Coolify, Dokploy, Convex, or similar for central deployment
 - Kestra, or similar for central automation
+- Integrate all services behind NGINX and manage it with NGINX UI: https://github.com/0xJacky/nginx-ui

 ## Reference